-The study revealed that respondents agreed that (mean=4.48) on the fact that the company uses emotional appeals in its advertising process.
-This imply that the messages used have emotional appeals that attract people to take on the company's products and services which is an important aspect that is influencing the sustainability of the organization.
+The study revealed that respondents agreed with a mean of 4.46 and a standard deviation of 0.659 on the fact that the "company uses emotional appeals in its advertising process".
+This implies that the messages used have emotional appeals that attract people to take on the company's products and services which is an important aspect that is influencing the sustainability of the organization.

 This finding is in line with Tartakovsky, (2011) Emotional appeals are the claims playing with consumers emotions both at conscious and unconscious level.
 These involve appeals to the need to achieve, dominate, and feel safe, nurture, satisfy curiosity, the need of sex, the need of affiliation, guidance, prominence, attention and autonomy, physiological needs such as food, drink and sleep.

 The advertisers speculate on the consumer emotions and the ads are worked upon in such a manner that seem to promise or imply a possible connection between a product and happiness, social acceptance, a good family, a good sex life intimate friendship and so on.
 They may also use the scare for capitalizing on panic, if necessary.

-4.2.2 The company uses deceptive facts in some of its adverts in the marketing process does not use any deceptive fact in their advertising process to attract customers to buy their products.
+The study also disagreed on the statement that the company "use deceptive facts in its adverts in the marketing process" with a mean of 1.66 and a standard deviation of 0.640.
+Respondents therefore believe that the company does not use any deceptive fact in their advertising process to attract customers to buy their products.
 This may be as result business ethical codes of conduct or having good quality products that does not require such a deceptive language to market and such influences the sustainability of organization in the process of conducting business.

 This finding is related to finding is related to Danciu, (2009) who explain that persuasive advertising involves manipulative advertising which is deceitful advertising that uses facts, but deceptive facts.
 It uses confusing, misleading or blatantly untrue statements when promoting a product, that's why this advertising is also known as false advertising.
 Facts are given, but they are either false or there are significant facts which are hidden or not mentioned.

 Another sort of manipulative advertising is that uses arguments, but bad arguments.
 The emotive persuasion is the type which is likely more common and it play on consumer emotions and usually threaten him with dangers or promises amazing results, either of which are questionable, at best.
 Products like diet pills or exercise equipment sold through infomercials or television often promise amazing results, and so persuade through sponsoring hopes and visions of happiness.
 In the same category may be included the advertisements which promote the so called traditionally made products.